Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you want to learn how to use Lightroom Classic CC, there are plenty of options at your disposal.
 We cover the pros and cons of five different methods to learn Lightroom, from getting started to more advanced users.

 Five Ways to Learn How to Use Lightroom Classic CC

 Learning how to use Lightroom Classic CC seems like a never-ending task.
 I think most of us choose a method to get started and then mostly stick with what we know.

 As you listen to the podcast, you’ll see that Lee has a very unusual way of working with Lightroom.
 While it wouldn’t work for me, her method reminds me that one size of training isn’t right for everyone.

-That's why we wanted to discuss some of the different ways to learn how to use Lightroom Classic CC, and give our thoughts on the pros and cons of each method.
+That’s why we wanted to discuss some of the different ways to learn to use Lightroom Classic CC and give our thoughts on the pros and cons of each method.

 At some point, we all learn by doing.
-I think it works best after you had an introduction to go over the basics, but some people like to just dive right in and start pressing buttons, moving sliders, and finding out what happens when you do something.
+I think it works best after you have an introduction to go over the basics, but some people like just to dive right in and start pressing buttons, moving sliders, and finding out what happens when you do something.